CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency/README.md

 page.

 The website is written in HTML5 and CSS3, and more advanced features are created with Javascript libraries.
 In order to make the website fully responsive, the frontend component library Bootstrap 4 has been used extensively.
+The code was written in the Gitpod IDE.

 ## User Experience